att/netarbiter/HOWTOs/Gerrit_HOWTO.md

 $ git review -d 566381
 ```

+7.
-7. (Case A) Add a new comit to the current patch set:
+(Case A) Add a new comit to the current patch set:
 ```
-## Edit files
+# Checkout latest code:
+git review -d 566381

+# Make your changes

+# Add your changes:
-git add <file>
+git add <files>

+# Commit your changes:
-git commit --amend
+git commit -- amend

+# Push your changes:
 git review
 ```